zxcvbn-ts/zxcvbn/docs/guide/matcher/README.md

 zxcvbnOptions.addMatcher('minLength', minLengthMatcher)
 ```

-The Matching function needs to return an array with matched tokens.
-The four default properties are mandatory but the object can be extended as pleased.
+The Matching function needs to return an array of matched tokens.
+The four default properties (pattern, token, i, and j) are mandatory but the object can be extended as needed.
 `pattern` is the name of the matcher that found the token
 `token` is the part of the password was found with the matcher
 `i` is the start index of the token inside the password
 `j` is the end index of the token inside the password

-For example for the repeat matcher we have this string: `suchARandomRandomPassword`.
+For example, if the repeat matcher found the following string: suchARandomRandomPassword, the result would be:
-This would result in:
 ```
 i = 5
 j = 16